davidjkenner/davidjkenner.github.io/_posts/2019-02-01-getting-started-with-ansible.md

 {% endhighlight %}

-Now its time to confirm that Ansible ran some commands successfully
+Now its time to confirm that Ansible ran some commands successfully review the ansible.out log and that Apache2 was installed
 {% highlight ruby %}
 ssh -i "cloud9.pem" ec2-user@$IPADDRESS
 {% endhighlight %}